alok6019/pinn/Mass_Spring_Damper_Inverse/README.md

 Department of Mechanical Engineering

-Motilal Nehru National Institute of Technology Allahabad
+Motilal Nehru National Institute of Technology (MNNIT) Allahabad

-Summer Research Internship – Physics-Informed Neural Networks (PINNs)
+Summer Research Internship on Physics-Informed Neural Networks (PINNs)

+---

+## License

+This project is released under the MIT License.